A Comparison Between Google OCR & IronOCR

 Next annotation

-The same image is given as input in order to compare output of both libraries.
+The same image is given as input in order to compare the output of both libraries.

-From the above output, you can clearly see that, IronOCR preserves the image output formats.
-Although Google OCR has given accurate output text, but the formatting of the table is not preserved.
-IronOCR has preserved the formatting of the table exactly as in given image.
+From the above output, you can clearly see that IronOCR preserves the image output formats.
+Although Google OCR has given accurate output text, the formatting of the table is not preserved.
+IronOCR has preserved the formatting of the table exactly as in the given image.

-IronOCR provides a unique and useful feature while reading images i.e. it can read barcodes and QR Codes.
-It can detect barcodes and display its value with ease.
+IronOCR provides a unique and useful feature while reading images, i.e., it can read barcodes and QR Codes.
+It can detect barcodes and display their value with ease.
 First, set the ReadBarCodes

-configuration to true and then iterate through each of the barcode in the OCR results.
+configuration to true, and then iterate through each of the barcodes in the OCR results.
 The code for reading barcodes is given below:

 input.AddImage("test-files/Barcode.png");